 THANH LAM

-Awards for Pioneers
+Awards for pioneers

-As reported by Thanh Nien Newspaper , last night, December 20, at Ho Guom Theater (Hanoi), President Vo Van Thuong solemnly presented the main VinFuture 2023 prize to four outstanding scientists who have devoted their scientific careers to the creation of "green energy": Professor Martin Andrew Green, Professor Stanley Whittingham, Professor Rachid Yazami, Professor Akira Yoshino.
+As reported by Thanh Nien Newspaper , last night, December 20th, at the Ho Guom Theater ( Hanoi ), President Vo Van Thuong solemnly presented the VinFuture 2023 main award to four outstanding scientists who have dedicated their scientific careers to the creation of "green energy": Professor Martin Andrew Green, Professor Stanley Whittingham, Professor Rachid Yazami, and Professor Akira Yoshino.

-VinFuture 2024 season officially launched
+VinFuture 2024 season officially kicks off.

 Comment (0)